jarrid-xyz/keyper-tutorial/3-create-deployment-role-and-key/README.md

 In this step, we will use [Keyper](https://jarrid.xyz/keyper) to create a new deployment, then create a new role, and finally create a new key within the deployment.

 In the `keyper` directory, we previously created our configuration and credentials.
-The Docker command will mount the `configs` and `cdktf.out` directories so the configuration can be persisted outside of Docker.
-We will also mount the GCP key and app configuration we created earlier.
+The Docker command will mount the `configs` so the configuration can be persisted outside of Docker.
+We will also mount the app configuration we created earlier.

 ## Create Deployment